myzb/SpecSpecificKeybinds/README.md

 Key bindings will be saved locally within the __WTF__ folder of your game installation.
 Only the active key bindings are stored on the game server.
 The location of your saved key binds is:
 ``WTF\Account\<account>\<realm>\<character>\SavedVariables\SpecSpecificKeybinds.lua``

+## Limitations

+Only key bindings belonging to the standard blizzard interface are supported.
+These _usually_ are the ones you can set using the default blizzard key binding menu.
+Be aware that some mods extend the key binding menu.
+These bindings won't be tracked by the addon.

+**Action Bar Mods (Dominos, Bartender, ..)**

+These mods usually use the default action bar buttons and add support for a few extra bars.
+Key bindings for buttons that belong to the default interface action bars are supported.
+Extra action bar buttons which are specific to the action bar mod are not.

 ## Feedback
 To give feedback or report a bug, please use the [issues](https://github.com/myzb/SpecSpecificKeybinds/issues)